kpunith8/Links-and-Tutorials/React-Redux/React-Features.md

+## React basics
+- Mounting process has 4 lifecycle methods, invoked in the following order:
+	- `constructor()` - Initial state declartion and binding of callback functions can be registed here, if you are using ES6 arrow functions, then no need to bind callbacks in `constructor`
+	- `static getDerivedStateFromProps(props, state)` - It is important to know that this is a static method and it doesn’t have access to the component instance.
+	- `render()`
+	- `componentDidMount()` - Asynchrous data fetch can be done here

+- Update lifecycle of a component when the state or the props change, there are 5 lifecycle methods, in the following order:
+	- `getDerivedStateFromProps()`
+	- `shouldComponentUpdate(nextProps, nextState)`
+	- `render()`
+	- `getSnapshotBeforeUpdate(prevProps, prevState)`
+	- `componentDidUpdate(prevProps, prevState, snapshot)`

+- Unmounting lifecycle.
+It has only one lifecycle method
+	- `componentWillUnmount()`

+- `componentDidCatch(error, info)` used  to catch errors in components.

 ## React Hooks - 1.17.0-alpha.0
 - Allows state management and life cycle management in functional components
 - No need to write class